justinsunho/leesreview.com/content/pages/class-prep.md

 ---
 title: Class Prep
 hero:
-  title: Ace your Class Exams
+  title: Ace your classes!
-  description: If your student is struggling in an honors class or want to get
+  description: If your student is struggling in any classes or want to get ahead
-    ahead of their AP tests, we can help through our highly experienced class prep pages.
+    of their AP tests, we can help through our highly experienced class prep programs.
   buttonText: See all of our available classes
   buttonLink: https://www.leesreview.com/schedule
   image: /images/pages/class-prep/andrew-teaching-katrine2.jpg